-Your garbage will be picked up the same day every week even when it falls on a holiday with the exception of Christmas and Boxing Day.
-These residents will be able to put out an extra four bags the following week.
+Your garbage will be picked up the same day every week even when it falls on a holiday with the exception of Christmas, Boxing Day and Easter Good Friday.
+These residents will be able to put out 2 extra bags the following week.

 Download the printable PDF See the 2019-2020 Garbage Collection Schedule. *Please note April 10th is a holiday which will result in no garbage pick up.
-The following Friday, April 17th there will be 2 extra bags picked up.
+The following Friday, April 17th there will be 2 extra bags picked up if needed.

 The City of Merritt is pleased to announce we now offer a Curbside Recycling Program.
 Recycling pick-up will be on the same day and time as your regular garbage pick-up.

 You will place your Recycling Container next to your Garbage container but please keep 1 meter between containers to allow the automated truck room to pick them up.

 To ensure an efficient recycling program please only place your recycling container out for pick-up when it’s full or near full.
 All recycling can be placed inside your recycling container loose.
 Please do not use plastic bags for your recycling.